Data Uniformity Improves Training Efficiency and More, with a Convergence Framework Beyond the NTK Regime: Theory

-where $\mu_{\mathrm{low},s,X}>0$ is some strictly positive constant depending on $\theta^s$ and $x_1,\cdots,x_N$. \end{theorem} In the above theorem, GD is proved to convergence to the neighbourhood of some stationary points, and the assumptions are practical as is discussed in earlier this section.
-A complete version of the above theorem can be found in Theorem~\ref{thm:complete_convergence_h_min_speed}, Appendix~\ref{app:optimization}.
+where $\mu_{\mathrm{low},s,X}>0$ depends on $\theta^s$ and $x_1,\cdots,x_N$. \end{theorem} In the above theorem, the loss of GD is proved to decay until it converges to the neighborhood of a stationary point, under practical assumptions.
+A complete version of the above theorem can be found in Theorem~\ref{thm:complete_convergence_h_min_speed}.
+Please see Appendix~\ref{app:optimization} for detailed proofs.

-The unusual density requirement of the learning rate $\eta$ is the consequence of the parameteric transversality theorem (Theorem~\ref{thm:parametric_transversality} \citep{hirsch2012differential} and Lemma~\ref{lem:full_rank_jacobian} in Appendix~\ref{subapp:measure_theory_differential_topology}).
-The ``bad" $\eta$ within this intervel, which is excluded by the theorem, may cause the neural network to converge to a degenerate map (i.e., its Jacobian $\nabla f$ is not full rank) whose image lies in a lower-dimensional subspace, and thus prone to lose full expressivity\footnote{Note that the image of the ground truth function $g$ may lie in a lower-dimensional subspace.
-However, the lower-dimensional subspace induced by certain $\eta$ may not align with the desired subspace.}.
-However, such values can be avoided via a small perturbation of $\eta$, which suffices to yield a ``good” learning rate.
-The assumption on the small adjustment to the scale of $\varphi_\ell$ follows the same reasoning.

-The $\theta^*$ can be any stationary point that satisfies the dissipativity (Definition~\ref{def:dissipative}) and therefore its existence does not directly imply the convergence of GD; moreover, $\theta^*$ is not necessarily the limit of GD iteration.
-Therefore, the radius $R$ for local relaxed dissipativity is determined by the initialization $\theta^0$ and does not assume any information about the subsequent GD iterations.
+The $\mathsf{L}$ is the Lipschitz smoothness constant along the GD trajectory, and is proved to be bounded instead of assumed.
+It depends on the poly-smoothness function $S(\cdot)$ of $\cL(\theta)$ (Lemma~\ref{lem:loss_function_generalized_smoothness}), the initial condition $\theta^0$, initial loss $\cL(\theta^0)$, maximum $\nabla\cL(\theta)$ in some bounded region, and some stationary point $\theta^*$ and its landscape nearby determined solely by $\theta^0$.
+The $\theta^*$ can be any stationary point that satisfies the dissipativity condition (Definition~\ref{def:dissipative}), and is not necessarily the limit of GD iterations.
+The radius $R$ of the bounded region for local relaxed dissipativity is determined by the initialization $\theta^0$ and does not assume any information about the subsequent GD iterations.
+The constant $\mu_{\mathrm{low},s,X}$ is the lower frame bound of the derivatives of $(f(x_1)^\top,\cdots,f(x_N)^\top)$ which is proven to form a frame with probability 1 for almost all $\theta$, and consequently $\mu_{\mathrm{low},s,X}>0$ (see more details in Appendix~\ref{subapp:lower_bound_gradient}).

-By Assumption~\ref{assump:generalized_smoothness_detail}, $\cL(\theta)$ can be shown to satisfy polynomial generalized smoothness with some polynomial $S(\cdot)$, which can be explicitly computed once the architecture is fixed (see Lemma~\ref{lem:loss_function_generalized_smoothness}).
-The number of terms in $S(\cdot)$ depends on the depth $L$ of this network (see Lemma~\ref{lem:loss_function_generalized_smoothness}).
-Furthermore, such $S(\cdot)$ is proven to be bounded by $L$ along the GD trajectory, where $L$ depends on the initial condition $\theta^0$, initial loss $\cL(\theta^0)$, maximum $\nabla\cL(\theta)$ in some bounded region, and some stationary point $\theta^*$ and its landscape nearby determined solely by $\theta^0$.
-In other words, the Lipschitz smoothness along the GD trajectory is proved instead of assumed.